crescent-network/crescent/docs/Tutorials/demo/budget_with_farming.md

 }
 ```

-Now, let's copy each command and paste it in your terminal.
+Now, run each command one at a time.
+You can copy and paste each command in the command line in your terminal:

 ```bash
 # Submit a param-change governance proposal